emacs-pe/jist.el/README.md

 #### `(jist-print-gist ID)`

-Show a gist identified by ID and put into ‘kill-ring’.
+Show a gist identified by ID and put into `kill-ring`.

 #### `(jist-browse-gist ID)`

-Show a gist identified by ID in a browser using ‘browse-url’.
+Show a gist identified by ID in a browser using `browse-url`.

 #### `(jist-star-gist ID)`